Working to improve the accuracy of reference

 postage, and old books.

-NOTE: We are not a computer recycler that rebuilds broken,
+NOTE: We are not a computer recycler

-non-functioning computers.
-As with most organizations accepting
+As with most organizations accepting computers,

-old, be Pentium-level or higher, and be fully functional.
+or newer, and be fully functional.
+Desktops,

-Desktops, laptops, and even Macs are welcome.
-Again, your
+laptops, and even Macs are welcome.
+Again,

-Apple Macintosh should be fully-functional, and less than
+your Apple Macintosh should be fully-functional,

-Why donate your old PC? |
+| Why give your old PC? |

-More than 85 percent of older desktops are simply
+As much as 85 percent of older desktops are simply

 thrown away, adding unnecessarily to often overburdened